micwa/Cpp-ThreadPool/README.md

 ## ThreadPool

-A thread pool implementation that uses `std::thread`s to perform multiple actions asynchronously.
-Simply `#include "ThreadPool.h"` and declare a ThreadPool with `ThreadPool<fnType, args...>` to get started (see Examples).
-You can download all three files separately (ThreadPool.h, Task.h, seq.h) or use the ThreadPool.h in the `single-header` directory.
+A thread pool implementation that uses `std::thread`s to perform multiple actions asynchronously (C++11 or newer is required).
+Simply include the header "ThreadPool.h" and declare a ThreadPool with `ThreadPool<fnType, args...>` to get started (see Examples).
+You can download all three files separately (ThreadPool.h, Task.h, seq.h) or use the ThreadPool.h in the "single-header" directory.

 Tasks can be enqueued using either `ThreadPool::execute()` or `ThreadPool::submit()`.
 `ThreadPool::execute()` adds a task (i.e., a function pointer along with arguments) to the thread pool's internal queue, and executes it.
-The return value (if any) of the executed function is discarded. `ThreadPool::submit()` does the same, except it returns an `std::future<retType>` that represents the result of the enqueued task.
-As one would expect, calling `get()` on the `std::future` object will block until the corresponding task completes.
+The return value (if any) of the executed function is discarded. `ThreadPool::submit()` does the same, except it returns an `std::future<returnType>` that represents the result of the enqueued task.
+Calling `get()` on the `std::future` object will block until the corresponding task completes (as usual).

 ThreadPools also can be waited on and shutdown.
 Calling `wait()` blocks the current thread until all tasks (running and in the queue) are completed.